FAQ

 • Automatic country-specific placeholders

-See Utilities script for how to load it and what it’s used for.
+See Utils script for how to load it and what it’s used for.

 What format should I store phone numbers in?